tnoelcke/OSU_CASS_MVC1_Training/README.md

 ```
 ### Controller simatics

-Note that you should group your controllers by what they resent.
+Note that you should group your controllers by what actions they repersent.
 For instnace if you have a controller that deals with users you should call it
 Users.
 Your names should be descriptive.

 Also notice that each function represents and action you can take that pertains to the
 data that controller represents.
 You sould also make these names descriptive.
 For instance
 if you have an edit personal info for a page you should call the action for that function
 edit.
+Addtionally, note that each controller returns an actionResult.
+This actionResult can
+be an HTML page, partial (Part of an HTML page), JSON, A document such as PDF or word and a ton
+of other options.
+Mostly your controllers will return HTML but its important to note that it can
+return other types of items as well.

 Note: The Syntax for inheritence in C# is as follows
 ```C#
     public class ChildCLass : ParentClass {...}
 ```

-If you are unfermiller with object oriented programing view link shown bellow.
+If you are unfamiliar with object oriented programing view link shown bellow.

 https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming